guptarohit994/CSE221_project/README.md

 **Use single core and disable hyperthreading**

 For macOS (Need Xcode and its Developer Tools installed),
-1. Open Xcode
+1. Open Instruments app (Could search in spotlight)
-2. From top left, Xcode -> Open Developer Tool -> Instruments
-3. From top left again, Instruments -> Preferences -> CPUs
+3. From top left, Instruments -> Preferences -> CPUs

 **Intel® 64 and IA-32 Architectures Software Developer’s Manual**